Have you faced speed problems with your website? Taking much time to load content, images, videos, etc.?

 How do I use Cloudflare for free?

-Visit Cloudflare’s official website and sign up, then select a $0 per month plan and then configure your website as the instruction.
+Visit Cloudflare’s official website and sign up, then select a $0 per month plan and then configure your website as instructed.

 Cloudflare is one of the most popular and convenient free CDN providers.
 Cloudflare not only provides free CDN but also protect from DDoS attack.